TTDIsGoodYT/RoomScanPlugin/README.md

 1. Open `RoomsProgress.lua`.
 2. Find the total number of rooms.
-3. Change it to the total number of rooms in your game.
+3. Change it to the total number of numbered rooms in your game.

 For example: